-Every competitor must be eligible as defined in JSA Rule 3, with the following additions: Each competitor in the JSA Championship events shall:
+Every competitor must be eligible as defined in JSA Rule 3, with the following

-- · Be a Junior Sailor Member and - Each skipper must represent the same Member Program that he or she represented at the first event in which he or she qualified during the current year. - No competitor who has been penalized for a breach of Racing Rule 2 (Fair Sailing) or warned or penalized for a breach of Racing Rule 69 (Allegations of Gross Misconduct) shall be eligible to compete in any JSA championship event or receive any JSA Season trophy during the calendar year of said breach.
+- additions: Each competitor in the JSA Championship events shall: - Be a Junior Sailor Member and - Each skipper must represent the same Member Program that he or she represented at the event in which he or she qualified. - No competitor who has been penalized for a breach of Racing Rule 2 (Fair Sailing) or warned or penalized for a breach of Racing Rule 69 (Misconduct) shall be eligible to compete in any JSA championship event or receive any JSA Season trophy during the calendar year of said breach.